News

 -------------------------------------------------------------

-Statement by B-17 Operator Elly Sallingboe
+Statement by B-17 Operator Elly Sallingboe on the impending FAA B-17 AD

 Many of you will have heard the rumours about the impending FAA mandatory Airworthiness Directive (AD) on the wing spar issues on all airworthy B-17s.